CFEL-CMI/cminject/lib/cminject/experiment_refactored/README.md

 The acceleration "felt" by any Particle at any moment in time is the sum of the accelerations of all Fields that have an effect at the Particle's position.

-> - `FluidFlowField`: An acceleration field based on an interpolated drag force from a grid-based fluid flow field.
+> - `StokesFluidFlowField`: An acceleration field based on an interpolated drag force from a grid-based fluid flow field.

 ### Detector
 A Detector is something that will try detecting any Particle hitting it and can calculate (interpolate)